Aldershot Garrison

-Aldershot Garrison, also known as Aldershot Military Town, is a major garrison in South East England, between Aldershot and Farnborough in Hampshire.
+Aldershot Garrison is a major garrison in South East England, between Aldershot and Farnborough in Hampshire.
 The garrison was established when the War Department bought a large area of land near the village of Aldershot, with the objective of establishing a permanent training camp for the Army.
 Over time, this camp grew into a military town and continues to be used by the Army to the present day.
-It is home to the headquarters of the Army's Regional Command, and it is also the administrative base for the 101st Logistic Brigade.
+It is home to the headquarters of the Army's Regional Command and Home Command, and it is also the headquarters for the Army Special Operations Brigade.
 The garrison plays host to around 70 military units and organisations.

 In 1972, the garrison was the site of one of the worst UK mainland IRA attacks of the time when a car bomb was detonated outside the headquarters mess of 16 Parachute Brigade, killing seven and injuring nineteen.
 The Official IRA claimed responsibility, stating that the attack was in revenge for the shootings in Derry that came to be known as Bloody Sunday.
 Following the attack the Army took steps to secure the garrison by erecting security fences around most of the barracks and lines, as well as introducing armed security patrols.